Academic Coaching

 - Your presentation

-- To be eligible for the main prizes, teams must give a short presentation on their work
+- To be eligible for cash prizes, teams must give a short presentation on their work

-- Presentations will have a strict time limit (determined by available time and number of presenting teams)
+- Presentations will have a strict time limit of 5 minutes

 - Your core idea (in relation to the chosen theme)